CIA Pulled Top Spy Out Of Russia, Fearing Donald Trump Would Blow Spy’s Cover, ‘CNN’ Reports, CIA Denies Story

 — Bradd Jaffy (@BraddJaffy) May 10, 2017

 Questions about Trump’s ties to Russia recur with frequency.
-Most recently, as The Inquisitr reported, Trump spent much of his time with other world leaders at the G7 summit last month pushing for Russia’s reinstatement into the group, after the country was expelled in 2014 for invading and annexing Crimea.
+Most recently, as The Inquisitr reported, Trump spent much of his time with other world leaders at the G7 summit last month pushing for Russia’s reinstatement into the group after the country was expelled in 2014 for invading and annexing Crimea.

-Experts characterized Trump’s seemingly inexplicable advocacy for Russian President Vladimir Putin at the G7 as part of a “quid pro quo” for Russian help in enabling Trump to win the White House in the 2016 election — an operation detailed in the report issued by special counsel Robert Mueller in March.
+Experts reportedly characterized Trump’s seemingly inexplicable advocacy for Russian President Vladimir Putin at the G7 as part of a “quid pro quo” for Russian help in enabling Trump to win the White House in the 2016 election — an operation detailed in the report issued by special counsel Robert Mueller in March.

 CNN also sought a response to the alleged “exfiltration” of the top spy from Secretary of State Mike Pompeo, but received no comment.

-Trump administration Press Secretary Stephanie Grisham, however, called the CN story “inaccurate” and claimed without explanation that the reporting “has the potential to put lives in danger.”
+Trump administration Press Secretary Stephanie Grisham, however, called the CNN story “inaccurate” and claimed without explanation that the reporting “has the potential to put lives in danger.”

-Within minutes of the CNN report, seen in the video above, hitting the airwaves, Trump unleashed a new tirade against the network via his Twitter account, calling the network “bad for the USA” and claiming without evidence or examples that the network’s international news operation “spews bad information & Fake News all over the globe.”
+Within minutes of the CNN report, seen in the video above, hitting the airwaves, Trump unleashed a new tirade against the network via his Twitter account, calling the network “bad for the USA” and claiming that the network’s international news operation “spews bad information & Fake News all over the globe.”